 As a foreword to the policy recommendations, it is worth noting that the approach adopted in SCATTER, with regard to the identification and measurement of sprawl, was a poly-centric approach rather than a mono-centric approach.
 This means that when evaluating the effects of policies in the work package dedicated to simulations, two types of indicators were calculated: the first ones were related to the "urban centre" (as opposed to all the peripheral areas), while the second ones were related to "all the urban zones", i.e. all zones urbanised, including small or medium-size urban centres in the periphery.
-In this view, "increasing the urban concentration" meant "increasing the share of population and activities located in all the urban zones taken together", and not necessarily ""increasing the share of population and activities located in the urban zones taken together", and not necessarily ""increasing the share of population and activities located in this report.
+In this view, "increasing the urban concentration" meant "increasing the share of population and activities located in all the urban zones taken together", and not necessarily ""increasing the share of population and activities located in the urban centre".
+This more comprehensive approach is essential, in particular in connection with the necessary inter-institutional cooperation, which is tackled later below in this chapter.
 To give a more precise idea, here are the definitions of the "urban centres" and "urban zones" which were adopted in the 3 case cities for which simulations were carried out: respectively in Brussels, Helsinki and Stuttgart, the "urban centre" was defined as the Brussels-Capital Region, the city centre of Helsinki, the city of Stuttgart ; the "urban zones" were defined, in Brussels: as the total set of communes defined as urban in the regional land use plans (i.e. 60 communes in all), in Helsinki: as the whole metropolitan area and its suburbs, in Stuttgart: as the city of Stuttgart and the outer urban ring (i.e. 37 communes in all).
-Finally, it is worth noting that secondary urban centres (small or medium-size cities) may themselves also face sprawl.
+Finally, it is worth noting that secondary urban centres (small or mediumsize cities) may themselves also face sprawl.

-Figure 1.9 : Stuttgart and Brussels study areas.
-The zones considered as urban are: in the case of Stuttgart, the outer urban ring (medium blue zones) ; in the case of Brussels : the Brussels-Capital Region (light blue), the surrounding ring of urban Flemish communes (yellow), the other communes defined as urban in the regional land use plans (grey).
+Figure 2.9 : Stuttgart and Brussels study areas.
+The zones considered as urban are: in the case of Stuttgart, the outer urban ring (medium blue zones); in the case of Brussels : the Brussels-Capital Region (light blue), the surrounding ring of urban Flemish communes (yellow), the other communes defined as urban in the regional land use plans (grey).

-Figure 1.10 : Helsinki study area: Helsinki centre (red), Inner Helsinki Metropolitan Area (HMA) (dark blue), outer HMA (mid-blue), HMA suburbs (light-blue), other urban conurbations outside HMA (orange) and rural municipalities (yellow).
+Figure 2.10 : Helsinki study area: Helsinki centre (red), Inner Helsinki Metropolitan Area (HMA) (dark blue), outer HMA (mid-blue), HMA suburbs (light-blue), other urban conurbations outside HMA (orange) and rural municipalities (yellow).
 All zones are considered as urban except the rural municipalities.

-Figure 1.11 : Brussels, Helsinki, Stuttgart: the new public transport services whose influence on activity location was investigated
+Figure 2.11 : Brussels, Helsinki, Stuttgart: the new public transport services whose influence on activity location was investigated

-1.6.
+2.6.
 Policy recommendation 1: Tax on suburban residential development ("impact fee")